 Your pupils are BORED.

-So, what can you do to pick up the tempo?
+What can you do to pick up the tempo?

 Using our acronym, P.A.C.E., you can learn how to keep a steady pace in your learning environment.